-Fiscal year 2021 was a busy year, operationally and financially.
-This year marked the sixteenth full year of Agency operations as a Market Participant in the Midcontinent Independent System Operator (MISO) Midwest Market Initiative energy market.
+Fiscal year 2022 was a busy year, operationally and financially.
+This year marked the seventeenth full year of Agency operations as a Market Participant in the Midcontinent Independent System Operator (MISO) Midwest Market Initiative energy market.
 This market, which commenced on April 1, 2005, is meant to coordinate the provision of reliable, cost-effective energy.

 Late in fiscal year 2004, the Agency began a relationship with American Municipal Power (AMP) in order to facilitate the Agency's MISO market participation.
-For approximately \$196,000 in fiscal year 2021 annual fees, the Agency is able to utilize the services of AMP's energy control center.
+For approximately \$177,000 in fiscal year 2022 annual fees, the Agency is able to utilize the services of AMP's energy control center.
 This arrangement has allowed the Agency to avoid creating and staffing its own control center.

 The relationship with AMP has broadened to include the acceptance of the Agency's members as full AMP members in July of 2006 and services such as power supply planning and resource management, including the Agency's members participation in a 44 MW share of the American Municipal Power Fremont Energy Center (AFEC), a 12 MW share of the Prairie State Energy Campus, 18.7 MW of two AMP Hydro projects consisting of five hydro generation locations on existing lock and dam facilities located on the Ohio River.
 Regarding the hydro units, 13.4 MW of the hydro generation was in service by the end of fiscal 2018, the remaining 5.3 MW of hydro generation were placed in service during the summer of 2017.
-The Agency also receives 1.2 MW of power from an AMP Solar Project that was completed during Fiscal 2020.
+The Agency also receives 1.2 MW of power from an AMP Solar Project that was completed during fiscal 2020.

 The Agency has entered into multiple fixed price purchase power agreements through AMP.
-The Agency has secured contracts for 5 MW on-peak starting January 1, 2018 through December 31, 2030, 10 MW on-peak starting January 1, 2018 through December 31, 2025, 5 MW on-peak starting January 1, 2020 through December 31, 2020 and 7 MW 7x24 starting January 1, 2021 through December 31, 2023.
+The Agency has secured contracts for 5 MW on-peak starting January 1, 2018 through December 31, 2030, 10 MW on-peak starting January 1, 2018 through December 31, 2025, 4 MW around the clock (7x24) starting January 1, 2022 through December 31, 2023 and 7 MW around the clock (7x24) starting January 1, 2021 through December 31, 2023.